Theoretical training:

 Care for people of all ages with a high degree of care dependency and complex situations

-Plan, implement and assess care and health-promoting measures independently and individually
+– Planning, implementing, and assessing care and health-promoting measures independently and individually

-Counselling, training and instructing people in need of care of all ages and their relatives
+– Counseling, training, and instructing people of all ages in need of care and their relatives

-Learn situations make it possible to deal with professional problem situations and action-orientated problem-solving processes.
-In addition, there are the overarching learning areas of German/communication, English/communication, politics and religion.
+Situations provide opportunities to address professional problem situations and action-oriented problem-solving processes.
+In addition, there are overarching learning areas: German/communication, English/communication, politics, and religion.

-The practical training comprises at least 2500 hours, which the trainees complete in various areas of nursing care.
-After an orientation placement at the practical training organisation, which can be a retirement home, an outpatient service or a hospital, the following areas are covered
+The practical training comprises at least 2,500 hours, which trainees complete in various areas of nursing care.
+After an orientation placement at a training organization, such as a retirement home, outpatient service, or hospital, trainees cover the following areas:

-as compulsory assignments.
-The assignments are planned by the school in consultation with the practical training organisation.
+are compulsory assignments.
+These assignments are planned by the school in consultation with the practical training organization.

-The trainee must be supervised by a trained practical instructor for at least 10% of the working time during each placement.
-The practical curriculum drawn up jointly by the company and the school serves as the basis for this.
+During each placement, the trainee must be supervised by a trained practical instructor for at least 10% of their working time.
+This is based on the practical curriculum, which is drawn up jointly by the company and the school.

 Admission requirements